ArmandoVidrio/GPS-Project/README.md

 - You need to have pyspark installed; You can install it with the command: `pip install pyspark`

 ## Spark cluster
+- Create the spark cluster with the command (you need to be inside the spark_cluster folder): `docker compose up --scale spark-worker=3`